data-henrik/security-advisor-notifications/README.md

 1. In the browser and the [**Notification channels** page](https://cloud.ibm.com/security-advisor#/notifications), click on the three dot menu in the line showing the created channel.
 Select **Test connection**.
 This initiates sending a small test notification to the configured webhook.
 2. Go to the Slack channel in which you deployed the app.
 Check for the message.
 3. In the browser, navigate to the [IBM Cloud Functions dashboard](https://cloud.ibm.com/functions/dashboard).
 Select the region and namespace in which you deployed the actions.
 Check for action activations.
 Click on the activations to see details such as content or errors.

+Further tests could be
+- to configure receiving Config Advisor notifications for the channel and then performing a [Config Advisor scan](https://cloud.ibm.com/security-advisor#/configadvisor).
+- to start a [manual run of a custom scan](https://github.com/data-henrik/security-advisor-findings/blob/master/INSTRUCTIONS.md#run-actions-manually) as disucced in our instructions for custom findings.

 ## Security Advisor custom findings